evokateur/youtube-wrapper/README.md

 - Can open/activate with a YouTube URL, bypassing the precarious YouTube feed (which can often take hours to circumnavigate).

-- Can be configured as the default browser for YouTube URLs with tools such as [Finicky](https://github.com/johnste/finicky).
+- Can be configured as the default browser for YouTube URLs with tools such as [Finicky](https://github.com/johnste/finicky), giving you a straight path from Raindrop.io to the video you meant to watch.

 ## Getting Started